somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 \end{aligned}
 $$
 ### Demand Forecasting
 For demand forecasting we were looking for something in linear form as this will be used to calculate the revenue and eventually it'll be used in Optimisation.
-We took help of Taylor Series Expansion to linearise the Demand Forecasting Equation; steps are mentioned below -
+We took the help of Taylor Series Expansion to linearise the Demand Forecasting Equation; steps are mentioned below -

 $$
 \begin{aligned}